10 Best Music Marketing Campaigns

 Their seventh studio record was recorded in secret in New York, and limited to just one copy as a double CD.
 It was stored in a secret vault in Marrakech in Morocco, then auctioned.
 The buyer was not allowed to commercially exploit the album until 2103.

-The marketing strategy to limit the record to this one copy was part of a response to what the group had seen as the negative impact of the digital music world on their music.
+The marketing strategy to limit the record to just one copy was part of a response to what the group had seen as the negative impact of the digital music world on their music.

 Writing on their website.
 Wu-Tang producers Rza and Cilvaringz said: "The music industry is in crisis.
 The intrinsic value of music has been reduced to zero.
 Contemporary art is worth millions by virtue of its exclusivity ...
 By adopting a 400 year old Renaissance-style approach to music, offering it as a commissioned commodity and allowing it to take a similar trajectory from creation to exhibition to sale ... we hope to inspire and intensify urgent debates about the future of music."